Alexandra-Wernersson/Merlin/README.md

     └── ...
 ```

-Predictions are never saved to disk — they're cheap to recompute from a
+Predictions are never saved to disk, they're cheap to recompute from a
 saved checkpoint whenever needed (`predict_from_checkpoint`).